2025 Afghan deportation from Iran: Methods

 Iranian authorities executed mass raids, established checkpoints, and conducted workplace inspections.
 Testimonies from deportees described police rounding them up from homes and streets, often in the middle of the night, and taking them to overcrowded detention centers.
 One deportee told The Guardian, "They came in the middle of the night.
 I begged them to give me just two days to collect my things.
 But they didn’t listen.
 They threw us out like garbage."

 In detention centers, deportees reported beatings, extortion, and being denied food and water.
 One young man stated, "they would beat us up, they would abuse us."
 There were widespread reports of officials destroying legal documents, including passports and valid visas, to prevent any challenge to the deportation.
 The deportees were then forcibly marched onto buses and transported to the Afghan border.

 Herat road crash

 On 19 August 2025, an overcrowded passenger bus, possibly speeding, carrying migrants deported from Iran veered off the road and collided with a truck and motorcycle before catching fire on the Guzara District section of the Herat–Islam Qala Highway, an extension of the Afghanistan Ring Road.
-The crash killed at least 79 people, including 19 children, and injuring two others.
+Of the total 81 passengers, the crash killed at least 79 people, including 19 children, and injuring two others.
 It is one of country's deadliest crash in recent years.